-Audiences may best remember Calvin Lockhart, as the tall, dark and handsome actor who starred in several 1970s blaxploitation films.
-Lockhart, who died March 29, 2007 from complications of a stroke, portrayed memorable characters like the Rev. Deke O'Malley in Ossie Davis' "Cotton Comes to Harlem" (1970); a disc-jockey and detective in "Melinda" (1972); Silky Slim in "Uptown Saturday Night" (1974) and the ultra-cool gangster, Biggie Smalls in the Sidney Poitier directed, "Let's Do It Again."
+Audiences may best remember Calvin Lockhart, as the tall, dark and handsome actor who portrayed memorable characters like the Rev. Deke O'Malley in Ossie Davis' "Cotton Comes to Harlem" (1970); a disc-jockey and detective in "Melinda" (1972) (which also starred Rosalind Cash and the late, great Vonetta McGee) ; Silky Slim in "Uptown Saturday Night" (1974) and the ultra-cool gangster, Biggie Smalls in the Sidney Poitier directed, "Let's Do It Again."
 (1975).

 While Lockhart's first major film role was as the boyfriend of singer/actress Genevieve Waite in the interracial 1967 movie "Joanna," his first lead role was in the 1970 dramatic movie, "Halls of Anger."

 If you can get your hands on a copy of this rare and classic movie you'll see just what an extraordinary actor Lockhart truly was.
-You might also be able to catch "Halls of Anger" on TV-One and the Centric Networks.
+You might also be able to catch "Halls of Anger" on TV-One and BET.

 "Halls of Anger" is a powerful movie.
 It takes an unflinching look at black and white race relations.
-In addition to Lockhart, the film features a star-studded cast from "Crazy Heart" Oscar winner Jeff Bridges and Ed Asner, to Rob Reiner, Michael Warren, James A. Watson Jr., Patricia Stich, Janet MacLachlan and John McLiam.
+In addition to Lockhart, the film features a star-studded cast from the late Janet MacLachlan, to "Crazy Heart" Oscar winner Jeff Bridges, Ed Asner, Rob Reiner, Michael Warren, James A. Watson Jr., Patricia Stich, and John McLiam.

 When Quincy arrives to the campus he soon finds out it's a different world.
 The school has plenty of issues, but the biggest are its out-of-control students.
 It's no wonder the principal, Boyd Wilkinson (John McLiam) runs the place like a prison.